5 fascinating truths about pregnancy weight gain

 Don't stress mama, there's good reason for those extra pounds and we're here to reveal the truth behind the baby weight.

 Pregnancy weight gain prevents premature birth and low-birth weight

-The fact is, pregnancy weight gain is unavoidable and actually helps you and your baby because your baby gets all of its nutrients from you through the umbilical cord.
+While pregnancy weight gain is unavoidable, it's beneficial to you and your baby as your baby gets all of its nutrients from you through the umbilical cord.
 This means that if you are not eating properly, nor is your baby.
 All your body's organs are being put under pressure, including your heart which pumps extra blood to the placenta during pregnancy and your legs and back, which have to support your growing bump.

 Research shows that eating too little whilst you are pregnant, so dieting or starving yourself, puts your baby at risk of premature birth or being born with a low-birth weight.
 In addition to this, eating too much, especially of the wrong foods can put your baby at risk of developing heart disease, diabetes and blood pressure problems later in life.

 The general rule of thumb is, try not to think of pregnancy as an excuse for 'eating for two' but instead upping your calorie intake to 250-300 calories per day.
 For those of you who don't count your calories and have no idea of what 300 calories are, here is a quick hint:

 - Porridge and a banana (no sugar on top!)